bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_block_chain.md

    because it follows the old rules.

-In the first case, rejection by non-upgraded nodes, mining software which gets block chain data from those non-upgraded nodes refuses to build on the same chain as mining software getting data from upgraded nodes.
+In the first case, rejection by non-upgraded nodes, mining software which gets blockchain data from those non-upgraded nodes refuses to build on the same chain as mining software getting data from upgraded nodes.
 This creates permanently divergent chains---one for non-upgraded nodes and one for upgraded nodes---called a [hard